-- If alignment is required proceed as follows: - a.
-Rotate the operator and switch links toward the contacts to be aligned and into the fully closed position.
-The operator rollers should be engaged with the weld studs.
+If alignment is required proceed as follows:

+a.
+Rotate the operator and switch links toward the contacts

 This Work Procedure and its contents are intended for use by BC Hydro employees only.
 Any other use, distribution, modification or copying of any of this Work Procedure or its contents by non-employees is strictly prohibited without the express written consent of BC Hydro.
 BC Hydro does not accept any liability or responsibility of any kind arising from any other use of this information.